michaelshiloh/robotaPsyche/lectureNotes.md

 }
 ````

+*Gravity always points straight down, no matter how close you are, and no
+matter how weak or strong the force is.
+The steering function, however, says:
+“I have the ability to perceive the environment.”
+The force isn’t based on
+just the desired velocity, but on the desired velocity relative to the current
+velocity.
+Only things that are alive can know their current velocity.
+A box
+falling off a table doesn’t know it’s falling.
+A cheetah chasing its prey,
+however, knows it is chasing.*

 *The steering force, therefore, is essentially a manifestation of the current
 velocity’s error: "I’m supposed to be going this fast in this direction, but
 I’m actually going this fast in another direction.
 My error is the difference